jyablonski/NFL-Text-Mining/README.md

 ------------ UPDATING AFTER SUPER BOWL 54 ----

-Madden Curse - A Pro Athlete who appears on the front cover of a video game title (Madden 2020) and suffers a major injury during that season.
-Pat Mahomes dislocated his knee cap in October but went on to win the Super Bowl MVP this year, breaking the "Madden Curse" and Twitter promptly reacted.
+Madden Curse - A Pro Athlete who appears on the front cover of a video game title (Madden NFL 2020) and suffers a major injury during that season.
+Pat Mahomes dislocated his knee cap in mid October but went on to win the Super Bowl MVP this year, breaking the infamous "Madden Curse".

 ![rnfl](https://user-images.githubusercontent.com/16946556/73687222-6b67a680-467e-11ea-963b-9dde77368b82.png)
 ![rnfltweets](https://user-images.githubusercontent.com/16946556/73687228-6e629700-467e-11ea-8bab-4da71abc8745.png)